Dmitry Patrushev: Personal life

 Dmitry Patrushev has never been formally married, and has six illegitimate children: three sons and three daughters.

 His father, Nikolay Platonovich Patrushev, is a Russian statesman.
 He held the post of director of the Federal Security Service of Russia from 1999 to 2008.
 From 12 May 2008 until 12 May 2024, he was secretary of the Security Council of the Russian Federation.
-Since 14 May 2024 he has served as Administration of RussiaAide to the President of Russia.
+Since 14 May 2024 he has served as Aide to the President of Russia.

 His mother, Elena Nikolaevna Patrusheva (born 1955), worked as a doctor of ultrasound diagnostics and was an employee of Vnesheconombank.
 In 1993, together with Boris Gryzlov and other classmates and coworkers of her husband, she became a founder of Borg LLP, which specialized in exporting scrap metal.

 Patrushev has a brother, Andrey, known as the former deputy general director for offshore project development at Gazprom Neft and former general director of Gazprom Neft Shelf.
 As of 2021, Andrey Patrushev has been working as director general of the Arctic Initiatives Center.